mdjahidhasan009/NodeJs-Note/REPL.md

 # REPL : Read, Evaluate, Print, Loop in Node.js

+REPL stands for Read-Eval-Print Loop.
+It is an interactive programming environment that takes single user inputs, executes them, and returns the result to the user.
+The REPL environment is a great way to test small snippets of code quickly.

 * **Read**: Read user's input, parses the input into JavaScript data-structure and stores in memory.
 * **Eval**: Takes and evaluates the data structure.
 * **Print**: Prints the result.